Arrata-TTRPG/Arrata-TTRPG/src/cards/sorcery.typ

     3,
     "Sorcery",
     "Sorcery",
-    "Cast an Enchant spell with the Animus Element on armor. +1 Will/success over when defending against spells.", ), talent(
+    "Cast an Enchant spell with the Animus Element on armor. +1 Will/Success over when defending against spells.", ), talent(
     "Featherlight",
     2,
     "Sorcery",
     "Sorcery",
     "Cast an Enchant spell with the Force Element on armor.
-Remove 1 armor penalty/success over (Evasion or Speed reductions).", ), talent(
+Remove 1 armor penalty/Success over (Evasion or Speed reduction).", ), talent(
     "Thornmail",
     4,
     "Sorcery",
     "Sorcery",
     "Cast an Enchant spell on armor.
-Attackers take 1 flat damage/success over when hitting the wearer in melee.", ), talent(
+Attackers take 1 flat damage/Success over when hitting the wearer in melee.", ), talent(
     "Bulwark",
     4,
     "Sorcery",
     "Sorcery",
-    "Cast an Enchant spell with the Earth Element on armor. +10% damage reduction/success over. -1 Speed while active.", ),
+    "Cast an Enchant spell with the Earth Element on armor. +10% damage reduction/Success over. -1 Speed while active.", ),
 )
 #pagebreak()

-// ── Page 4: Influence Talents ───────────────────────────────────────────────
+// Page 4: Influence Talents

 #grid(
   columns: (1fr, 1fr, 1fr, 1fr),